G-Research/spark-dgraph-connector/README.md

     val edges: DataFrame = spark.read.dgraphEdges(target)
     val nodes: DataFrame = spark.read.dgraphNodes(target)

+## Limitations

+The connector is in early stage and continuously developed.
+It has the following limitations:

+- **Read-Only**: The connector does not support mutating the graph ([issue #8](https://github.com/G-Research/spark-dgraph-connector/issues/8)).
+- **Transaction**: Individual partitions do not read the same transaction.
+The graph should not be modified while reading it into Spark ([issue #6](https://github.com/G-Research/spark-dgraph-connector/issues/6)).
+- **Filter Push-Down**: The connector does not support any filter push-down.
+It always reads the entire graph into Spark where then filters get applied (e.g. filter for predicates, uids or values) ([issue #7](https://github.com/G-Research/spark-dgraph-connector/issues/7)).
+- **Type System**: The connector can only read data of nodes that have a type ([issue #4](https://github.com/G-Research/spark-dgraph-connector/issues/4)) (`dgraph.type`) and predicates that are in the node's type schema ([issue #5](https://github.com/G-Research/spark-dgraph-connector/issues/5)).
+- **Language Tags, Facets**: The connector cannot read any string values with language tags or facets.
+- **Maturity**: Untested with non-trivial sized real-world graphs.

+Beside the **Language Tags and Facets**, which is a limitation of Dgraph, all other issues mentioned above will be addressed in the near future.

 ## Using Spark Dgraph Connector

 The Spark Dgraph Connector is available for Spark 2.4 and Spark 3.0, both with Scala 2.12.